DrunkenAlcoholic/BashScripts/pfetch-modded/README.md

-## Pfetch-Modded
+## pfetch-Modded

-# pfetch-modded
-A moddification to pfetch, added some extra functions and created an Ascii for the Solus OS
+A modification to pfetch, added some extra functions and created an Ascii for the Solus OS

 # Usage
 Make the pfetch-modded.sh file executable... then run terminal command in the same directory or place pfetch-modded.sh in ~/bin folder.
 You can use pfetch-modded by itself or add it to your bashrc file, passing the "beer" argument with show an ascii of a beer mug